acend/helm-basics-training/content/en/docs/06.0/_index.md

 Now also add your favorite color to be rendered in the ConfigMap as data under the key `myFavoriteColor`.
 Edit the `gotemplatechart/templates/configmap.yaml` file accordingly.

-Use `helm template gotemplatechart ...` again (as in task 2) to see what your rendered Kubernetes resources will look like.
+Use `helm template gotemplatechart ...` again (as in task 2) to see what your rendered Kubernetes resources look like.

 {{% alert title="Note" color="primary" %}}
 The output should look like this: